doriath/command-autocomplete-protocol/docs/specification.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc4627.txt).

-The type definitions are currently defined using typescript. `...` at the end of the interface means it is `open`, and new fields might be added in the future.
-The implementations should not fail if additional fields are set.
-When `...` is not present, the interface is `closed`.
-The implementations should fail if unknown field is found in `closed` interface.
-Adding a new field to such struct is considered a breaking change.
+The type definitions are currently defined using typescript.

 To represent a lack of value, we always use lack of field in the object.
 No field should ever be set to `null`.
-This is chosen as we will want to extend objects over time with new fields, so all implementations should always handle new, unknown fields in the `open` interfaces.
+This is chosen as we will want to extend objects over time with new fields, so all implementations should always handle new, unknown fields in the object (unless explicitly stated that the object is `closed` and will not have new fields).

 TODO: consider if we should allow nulls, and just treat them always the same way as missing field.